Haritha-81189/Sample/README.md

 # Sample

-Welocome......
+Welcome......
 Have a Nice Day